iambissnuu/MSCS_634_ProjectDeliverable_3/README.md

 ### Classification Insights
 - The tuned Decision Tree model achieved the highest accuracy (~0.89), demonstrating that hyperparameter tuning significantly improves model performance.
+- Decision Tree performs better because it can capture nonlinear relationships between customer attributes.
-- KNN showed lower F1 score, indicating difficulty in handling class imbalance and complex relationships in the dataset.
+- KNN showed a lower F1 score, indicating difficulty in handling class imbalance and complex decision boundaries.
+- The lower F1 score highlights challenges in correctly identifying customers who subscribe to term deposits (minority class).

 ### Clustering Insights
-- K-Means successfully segmented customers into distinct groups based on financial and behavioral characteristics.
+- K-Means successfully segmented customers into three distinct groups based on financial and behavioral characteristics.
-- Some clusters represent high-value customers with higher balances, while others indicate lower engagement groups.
+- For example, one cluster includes customers with higher balances (~2000+) and engagement, while another represents lower-value customers with less interaction.
-- These segments can be used for targeted marketing and customer retention strategies.
+- These segments can be used to design targeted marketing strategies, improve engagement, and enhance customer retention.

 ### Association Rule Insights
-- Strong relationships were found between attributes such as job and education.
+- Strong relationships were identified between customer attributes such as job and education.
-- High lift values indicate meaningful patterns that can help identify specific customer groups.
+- For example, the rule **(management → tertiary)** shows a high lift (~2.8), indicating a strong and meaningful relationship.
-- These patterns can be used to design personalized marketing campaigns.
+- These patterns can help identify specific customer groups and support personalized marketing campaigns.

 ---